 Amazon reportedly has sent out a press release promoting how Alexa, its heavily advertised digital assistant product, is being used by baseball fans.
 The release included a list of the top 10 most asked about players this season, according to Alexa.
 At the top of the list, ahead of Albert Pujols, Mike Trout, Aaron Judge, Bryce Harper and others you would expect to see, is … drumroll, please … Tyler Moore.
 Really?
-Moore, the former Mississippi State star from Brandon, is a fine player, a seven-year veteran known for his power.
+Moore, the former Mississippi State star from Brandon, is a fine player, a five-year MLB veteran known for his power.
 But he is batting .206 with six home runs this year as a bench player for a bad team, the Miami Marlins.
 Something’s clearly amiss.
 Craig Calcaterra of nbcsports.com sums it very well: “I suspect though, quite strongly, that Alexa — or the P.R. staff touting its abilities — is having trouble distinguishing between Tyler Moore and Mary Tyler Moore, who passed away back in January and was likely the subject of many more people’s curiosity than the Nationals’ 2008 16th round draft pick.”
 Of course, many a ballpark has played the theme from The Mary Tyler Moore Show whenever Tyler Moore has come to the plate.
 So, Alexa might have an excuse for being confused.